FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 complexes, for clades HLI, LLI, LLII/III and LLIV (Fig \@ref(fig:CladeProchloroPhotosynthDepthO2)) as a function of depth (a proxy for light intensity) and measured [O~2~].
 Photosynthetic complexes from HLI (including strain MED4) were detected throughout the water column, predominantly at high [O~2~].
-The absence of proteins annotated for the key ATP Synthase complex for Clade HLI, compared to annotated detections of ATP Synthase across the other three clades suggests limitations in the annotation process for highly conserved protein sequences.
+Though present in the genome of MED4, the absence of proteins annotated as ATP Synthase complex for Clade HLI, compared to annotated detections of ATP Synthase across the other three clades suggests limitations in the annotation process for highly conserved protein sequences.
 Complexes from Clades LLI (including strain NATL2A) were also